civitz/viper/README.md

 </plugin>
 ```

-Be also sure to have the java EE spec as dependency.
+Be also sure to have the [Contexts and Dependency Injection for Java EE (CDI)](http://cdi-spec.org/) API as a dependency.

 Then annotate the enum of your configuration keys as follows: